building in a workshop

 It's also important to waterproof your roof on the inside.
 The average home is quite damp, due to your regular indoor activities: cooking, doing laundry, taking a nice hot and steamy shower and even just breathing.
 Which is why we also add a waterproof membrane on the ceiling side.

 So what happens to the moisture in the air?
-It's handled by our demand-controlled ventilation system (type C+ or D, depending on the type of Skilpod).
-When there's too much moisture in the air, the ventilation system automatically replaces it.
+It's handled by our demand-controlled ventilation system (type D. When there's too much moisture in the air, the ventilation system automatically replaces it.

 Side note: the rain we catch on your waterproof roof gets neatly guided into your 5000l cistern, which you can then use in your toilet and outdoor faucet.
 There's an overflow system built into the cistern, for when the 5000l are exceeded.